People living with HIV who know their HIV status

 People living with HIV who know their HIV status will be able to access the HIV care and treatment services required to live healthy, productive lives and to reduce the potential of transmitting HIV to other people.
 The most effective way to ensure that people living with HIV are aware of their HIV status is to offer HIV testing services at locations and among populations with the highest HIV burden.

-This measure is one of the 10 global indicators in the 2015 WHO Consolidated strategic information guidelines for HIV in the health sector and helps to monitor the first 90 of the UNAIDS 90–90–90 target: that 90% of the people living with HIV know their HIV status by 2020.
+This measure is the first 95 of the UNAIDS 95-95-95 target: that 95% of the people living with HIV know their HIV status by 2025.

 Number of people living with HIV who know their HIV status